reactjs/rfcs/text/0000-React.HeadlessComponent.md

 - Whether or not HeadlessComponent needs to compile down to plain Component for production bundle size saving (i suspect it is immaterial)
 - I briefly considered also passing down the HC's props to its children, but figured that would be redundant since those same props will be available in the outer scope anyway.
 - I honestly don't know if there are other benefits to this I haven't thought of yet.
 I am quite unimaginative at this sort of thing, experienced frontend infra folks would likely be able to run with this further than I can.
+- Some folks may not want children to be able to see the HC's internal `state`, I only included that as a nice-to-have since it's easy to do and will very probably save boilerplate (so you can implement a useful HeadlessComponent even without `children()`).
+  - Personally I'm all for more freedom, and could even see my way to expose a `setState` to children by default (perhaps as a third argument) so that you can make up your own custom setState's in children.